 4-Star QB Walker Howard

-The leader at St. Thomas More High School in Lafayette, Louisiana, is in contention as the best quarterback in the Class of 2022 recruiting cycle.
-Though he’s only entering his junior season, Howard debuted on 247Sports‘ recruiting rankings as the No. 3 pro style quarterback in America, the fourth-best player in Louisiana, and 62nd overall recruit in the country.
+The leader at St. Thomas More High School in Lafayette, Louisiana, is in contention as the best quarterback in the 2022 recruiting class.
+Entering his junior season, Howard was on 247Sports‘ recruiting rankings as the No. 4 pro style quarterback in America, the second-best player in Louisiana, and 61st overall recruit in the country.

-Offers are flooding in as the 6-foot-1 quarterback begins weighing his options.
+Offers were flooding in as the 6-foot-1 passer began weighing his options, too.
 247Sports‘ scholarship offer list for Walker includes Arkansas, Arizona State, Baylor, Michigan State, Mississippi State, Nebraska, Penn State, TCU and Texas A&M.

-Walker said in the fall of 2019 that the five schools he’s most interested in are Notre Dame, Alabama, Texas, Nebraska, and, of course, LSU.
+Walker said last fall that the five schools he’s most interested in are Notre Dame, Alabama, Texas, Nebraska, and, of course, LSU.

 Walker Howard only threw 25 passes in varsity games as an underclassman, and he’s STILL being billed as one of the top signal callers in America after strong showings at offseason camps in Baton Rouge and Tuscaloosa, according to 247Sports.

-LSU football fans are well aware of head coach Ed Orgeron’s recruiting success, and with Howard’s family ties to the university, there may be another LSU legacy putting on that purple and gold hat when Walker Howard’s commitment day rolls around.
+LSU football fans are well aware of head coach Ed Orgeron’s recruiting success with NFL-level talent, and with Howard’s family ties to the university, another LSU legacy put on that purple and gold hat on his commitment day.

-Walker Howard announced his commitment to Ed Orgeron’s program with a video honoring his late mother, who died of cancer in 2018, with a few simple words.
+Walker Howard announced his commitment to Ed Orgeron’s program with a video honoring his late mother Kathryn, who died of cancer in 2018, with a few simple words.